PriyanshuIITGHY2006/priyanshuiitghy2006.github.io/src/data/blogs/pbds-vs-fenwick-cache-tle.md

 To understand where the time was going, it helps to understand what `ordered_multiset` actually is under the hood.
 So let's build up a Red-Black tree from the basics.

-:::spoiler Part 1 — Why a plain BST isn't enough
+## Part 1 — Why a plain BST isn't enough

 A Binary Search Tree is a tree where, for every node, everything in the left subtree is smaller and everything in the right subtree is bigger.